kiqueangulo/rest-rant/README.md

-<h1 style="text-align: center">REST-Rant Project</h1>
+<h1 align:"center">REST-Rant Project</h1>

 ![Home page](./assets/presentation.PNG)

 *Note: This project is not finished yet.
-The illustrations are a sample of how the app will look.*
+The illustrations are a sample of how the app will look like.*

 ## Description